Best EKG Technician Schools in Nevada

 • Instructor experience: Skilled instructors can make a clear difference in your training quality.

-• Job placement rate: Ask about graduate hiring statistics.
+• career services rate: Ask about graduate hiring statistics.

 Career Outlook for EKG Technicians in Nevada

-According to the U.S. Bureau of Labor Statistics, cardiovascular technologists and technicians are expected to see steady demand as the population ages and more tests are ordered for heart health monitoring 1.
+According to the U.S. Bureau of Labor Statistics, cardiovascular technologists and technicians are expected to see ongoing hiring needs as the population ages and more tests are ordered for heart health monitoring 1.

 Final Tips